Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Famous celebrity alcohol brands

 One prominent example of a celebrity alcohol brand investment is Ryan Reynolds’ stake in Aviation Gin.
-Like any private equity investor, Reynolds invested in the company, supported it and cashed out.
-The key difference, said Haas, is that Reynolds’ participation in the brand was “simply earth-shattering.”
+Like any private equity investor, Reynolds invested in the company, supported its growth and eventually cashed out.
+The key difference, said Haas, is that Reynolds’ involvement was “simply earth-shattering.”

 “Ryan Reynolds has millions of fans and followers and excellent material to work with — who can forget his commercials?”
 Haas said.
 “Three years of investment, and Reynolds cashed out with $610 million.”

-Here are a few other notable celebs who’ve made their mark in the alcohol industry.
+Here are a few other notable celebrities with alcohol brands who have made their mark in the industry.

 George Clooney’s Casamigos Tequila

-George Clooney co-founded Casamigos Tequila in 2013 with longtime friend Rande Gerber.
+George Clooney co-founded Casamigos Tequila in 2013 with longtime friends Rande Gerber and Mike Meldman.
 Originally created for personal use among friends, the brand quickly grew thanks to its smooth profile and Clooney’s star power.
 It became one of the most talked-about celebrity spirits — and one of the most lucrative.
-In 2017, Casamigos was sold to Diageo in a deal worth up to $1 billion, depending on performance milestones.
+In 2017, Casamigos was sold to Diageo in a deal worth up to $1 billion, including performance-based milestones.
 Clooney’s success helped pave the way for countless other celebrity-driven alcohol brands.

 Blake Lively’s Betty Booze